+By Bill Donohue

-The following article written by Bill Donohue was recently published by CNSNews.com.
+This article was originally published by CNSNews.com September 6, 2016.

 Ten years ago, when liberal activist Betty Friedan died, the media greeted the news with bouquets.
 But there are no accolades being bestowed by the media for conservative activist Phyllis Schlafly, who died on Labor Day.
 Indeed, the disparate treatment is stunning.